eric-wth/movie-reviews-api/README.md

 Pagination: Results are paginated to improve performance and provide a better user experience.

 ## Technologies Used
-Backend Framework: Python with Django for building the RESTful API endpoints
+Backend Framework: Python with Django for building the RESTful API endpoints.

-Database: SQLite for storing movie and review data
+Database: SQLite for storing movie and review data.

 Authentication: JSON Web Tokens (JWT) for user authentication and authorization

 ## Installation